Updated: Oct 3, 2019

 GUANTANAMO PROVINCE, CUBA

-The easternmost province of Cuba, which may be its’ most mentioned because of the song Guantanamera, and the famous or infamous (depending on your point of view) U.S. Naval Base located there.
-Guantanamo is a great stop and is probably much more typical of the “real” Cuba than Havana, something to consider if you are an American in Cuba on a people-to-people cultural exchange tour.
+Guantanamo is the easternmost province of Cuba and it may be its most mentioned because of the song Guantanamera, and the U.S. Naval Base located there.
+Guantanamo is a great stop and is much more typical of the “real” Cuba than Havana, something to consider if you are an American in Cuba trying to soak-up the culture.
 The Province of Guantanamo offers visitors hiking in the mountains, great beaches, excellent SCUBA diving and snorkeling, rivers, Cuba’s oldest city, and everything in between.
-The city of Guantanamo has much to offer visitors including La Villa de Guantanamo, the Astronauts Hall (yes, Cuban have gone into space), the French Tomb, la Casa del Changui, la Zona Caimanera, the Stone Zoo, and Cuba’s only desert area.
+The city of Guantanamo is the provinces capital city and has much to offer visitors including La Villa de Guantanamo, the Astronauts Hall (yes, Cuban have gone into space), the French Tomb, la Casa del Changui, la Zona Caimanera, the Stone Zoo, and Cuba’s only desert area.

 CUBA’S OLDEST CITY